Key dossiers

 PFAS in Brussels: soil and water contamination

 82 contaminated parcels identified in the Brussels Region.
-The Sicli site in Uccle shows levels up to 1,000× the standard.
-TFA exceeds the future EU norm in all 6 drinking water reservoirs.
-The Environment Council calls for an integrated framework (February 2026).
+The Sicli site in Uccle shows levels up to 1,058× the standard (31 PFAS compounds in soil, 20 in groundwater).
+TFA exceeds the EU 'total PFAS' standard (500 ng/L, in force since January 2026) in all 6 drinking water reservoirs.
+Landmark 3M trial in Belgium (1,400 residents, EUR 28M).
+The Environment Council calls for an integrated framework.

-Security plan: regional anti-drugs commissioner and 10M EUR for railway stations
+Security plan: anti-drugs commissioner, 10M EUR for stations and police zone merger

 Seniors in Brussels: housing, autonomy and data